-While 90 percent of respondents have access to their own transportation, there remains a proportion of older adults in River Forest who are dependent on others.
+While 90 percent of respondents drive themselves to get around, there remains a proportion of older adults in River Forest who are dependent on others for transportation.
 The challenge is to provide and effectively inform residents about the local transportation services.